-What is a fun game that will teach my preschooler about graphing?
+What is a fun graph game that will teach my preschooler about graphing?

 It’s time for the start of a new preschool series and of course I went with something that Little Bear is pretty interested in right now: graphing and measuring.
 Little Bear has been playing with a wooden ruler a lot lately and he has been asking me how big things are.
 I, of course, must jump on this opportunity to teach him all about measuring while he is interested in it.
 I will also include some graphing activities in this series because Little Bear thinks graphs are really cool.

 I often print off preschool packs for Little Bear to complete (in addition to the preschool curriculum he does with me).
 Some of my favorite preschool packs are from 3 Dinosaurs and 1+1+1=1.
 Many of these preschool packs have “roll and graph” activities.
 Little Bear absolutely loves these activities and he always wants to complete them first.